Daedalus-code/cmangos-script/README.md

 * quit                -  Exit the script.

 #### What's the purpose of this tool?
-This tool introduce helping functions and features for admins.
+This tool introduce helping functions and features for admins running a WoW Vanilla server.
 #### How do you get it to work?
 ##### First time install
 ```mkdir /scripts/```